 Deploy your model

-Deploy withtruss push.
+Deploy withtruss push --watch.

 Invoke your model